Kådisbellan

-Kådisbellan (The Condom Slingshot) is a 1989 Swedish autobiography written by Roland Schütt.
+Kådisbellan (The Condom Slingshot) is a 1989 Swedish autobiographical novel written by Roland Schütt.
 The book is about Schütt's life as child during the 1920s.
-His mother Zipa sells condoms, which was forbidden then, and Roland steals the condoms and makes slingshots and balloons of them.
+His Jewish mother Zipa sells condoms, which was forbidden then, and Roland steals the condoms and makes slingshots and balloons of them.
 A film based on the novel, directed by Åke Sandgren, was released in 1993.